SvenMichaelKlose/tunix/BLOG.md

 # 2024-08-01

+Two days passed and yesterday I woke up brain dead.
+One more minute of programming and I would have qualified for and official care level and free drool bib.
+Great opportunity to head out and inspect other things entirely and to visit friends - mine aren't into the details of computing and that's perfect for me.
+I barely talk about what I'm doing with them and if I'm away from the machine, that's usually because I'm fed up.

 Implementing NTHCDR and SUBSEQ as C functions built into the interpreter, as well as adding OUTLIM, improved performance as expected.
-And SUBSEQ allocates too much, so garbage collection is triggered too often.
+Similarly expected, SUBSEQ allocates too much, so garbage collection is triggered too often.
 Unfortunately native CBM console output isn't known for its snappiness either.
+When outputting a list of chars, they'll have to be written to The Buffer first or the overhead of calling out() is weighing in too heavily.
+But whole lines shouldn't be updated for each keypress in the first place, nor should the whole screen be for up and down movements, unless it needs to be scrolled.  cc65's conio library doesn't support scrolling any way.

+Another thing on the list is replacing SUBSEQ by the new function CUT-AT which splits a list at a position and returns the cut-off tail.
+That actually removes two SUBSEQs for inserting chars or lines.

 # 2024-08-29